-Men are twice as likely as women to develop the disease.
+Esophageal cancer incidence is increasing across the developed world.
+Men are considerably more likely than women to develop the disease.

-The 2 main histologic types are squamous cell carcinoma and adenocarcinoma.
-In the US, adenocarcinomas now account for 80% of cases overall.
+The two main histologic types are squamous cell carcinoma and adenocarcinoma.
+In the developed world, adenocarcinomas predominate.

 Low socioeconomic status, smoking, excessive alcohol use, GERD, Barrett esophagus, and obesity are some of the main risk factors.